 Step 1: Gather Specific Positive Feedback

-Even if you’re a beginning freelancer who’s only worked on a handful of projects, odds are you’ve already received positive feedback about your work.
+Even if you’re a beginning freelancer, odds are you’ve already received positive feedback about your work.
 This feedback can come in handy during negotiating.

 Search your email inbox for previous email exchanges with your clients.
-If you’re negotiating with a current client, specifically look for their emails.
-If you’re negotiating with a new client, any previous feedback from your clients will come in handy.
 Start collecting this positive feedback into a file.

 This step works best if the feedback you receive is as concrete as possible.
 For example “Excellent job overall!” is not as compelling as “Thanks for redesigning our website.
 Our recurring customers love the new look!”

-If you find that you’re lacking concrete client feedback, now might be a great time to indirectly request one through a client feedback form.
+If you’re lacking concrete client feedback, you can indirectly request one through a client feedback form.
 Here are some questions you can ask:

 - What are my most important contributions to your business?